yofukashino/BetterDiscordPlugins/README.md

 ### BDGitHubDownloader

-Add an option to the context menu of message if it contains a GitHub link of a plugin or theme.
+Add an option to the context menu of a message if it contains a GitHub link of a plugin or theme.

-Better if it's not in plugin repo, and works for updating too.
+This plugin also works for updating and has a better effect if the plugin from the link is not in Plugin Repo.

 Raw Link:
 [BDGitHubDownloader.plugin.js](https://raw.githubusercontent.com/Tharki-God/BetterDiscordPlugins/master/BDGitHubDownloader.plugin.js)